maximbaraliuc/MITx-6.00.1x/week_01/README.md

     Longest substring in alphabetical order is: abc

-:memo: Note: This problem may be challenging.
+:memo: This problem may be challenging.
 We encourage you to work smart.
 If you've spent more than a few hours on this problem, we suggest that you move on to a different part of the course.
 If you have time, come back to this problem after you've had a break and cleared your head.